Jabes-Enock/auth-template-frontend-framework7-axios-jQuery/README.md

 ## :newspaper: See other related projects  :newspaper:

-In the [Introduction section](#Introduction)  I wrote ```All datas and images used here are static``` so I thought to myself:

-    What If the datas were dynamic
-That is why I decided to develop an API that enables the datas to be dynamic.

-You can see the [API here](https://github.com/Jabes-Enock/API-store-world-cup-2022-adonisjs), below there is a preview of how the API works.
+This project is related to An API built in codeIgniter 4, you can see the [API here](https://github.com/Jabes-Enock/auth-template-api-codeIgniter).

 <img src="github/auth_template_backend.png">